 The Faculty Senate Executive Committee consists of 7 elected officers: a President, a Past President, a Vice-President, a Secretary and 3 Members-at-Large.
-The elected term for officers of the Senate is one year.
+The elected term for President is two years.
+Other elected officers of the Senate is one year.
 The Executive Committee implements policy as directed by the Senate.
 In addition, it represents the Senate in dealing with the University officials and others, assists the President in the execution of official duties, prepares agenda for Senate meetings and appoints nonelected members of Senate committees.

 To contact the Faculty Senate regarding a concern, please email firstname.lastname@example.org or call 225-578-5248.

 To make public comments for a Faculty Senate meeting, you must be registered at least one hour to the meeting by emailing email@example.com or call 225-578-5248.
 When registering, individuals should identify themselves; the group they are representing, if appropriate; and then the topic on which they would like to comment.
 In order to ensure that the meeting is conducted in an efficient manner, each individual will be limited to 3 minutes for their public comments and the President reserves the right to limit the total number of public comments if necessary.

 The Faculty Council consists of all full-time members of the academic staff having the rank of instructor or higher, or equivalent rank, and members of the Executive Council.
 The Council is charged to establish curricula, fix standards of instruction, determine requirements for degrees and generally determine educational policy for the University, subject to the Board of Supervisors.

 Those members of the Faculty Council that are considering joining the Faculty Senate are elected by their representative college or school faculties.
 Election of members is usually conducted during the month of April each year.
 For more information, contact your college or school or firstname.lastname@example.org or call 225-578-5248.